lainio/err2/README.md

 ## Code Snippets

 <details>
-<summary>Most of the repetitive code blocks are offered as code snippets.</summary>
+<summary>Code snippets as learning helpers.</summary>
 <br/>

-They are in `./snippets` in VC code format, which is well supported e.g. neovim, etc.
+The snippets are in `./snippets` and in VC code format, which is well supported e.g. neovim, etc. They are proven to be useful tool especially when you are starting to use the err2 and its sub-packages.

 The snippets must be installed manually to your preferred IDE/editor.
 During the installation you can modify the according your style or add new ones.
 We would